InsertKoinIO/koin/docs/reference/koin-core/injection-parameters.md

 ## Defining an injected parameter

 Below is an example of injection parameters.
 We established that we need a `view` parameter to build of `Presenter` class.
-We use the `params` function argument  to help retrieve our injected parqmeters:
+We use the `params` function argument  to help retrieve our injected parameters:

 ```kotlin
 class Presenter(val view : View)